-As stated earlier, inclusive education is underpinned by global instruments.
-The Convention on the Rights of Persons with Disabilities and its Optional Protocol (A/RES/61/106)

-(A/RES/61/106) follows decades of work by the United Nations to change attitudes and approaches to persons with disabilities.
+As stated earlier, inclusive education is underpinned alobal instruments.
+The Convention on the Rights of Persons with Disabilities and its Optional Protocol (A/RES/61/106) follows decades work by the United Nations change attitudes and approaches to persons with disabilities.
 It takes to a new height the movement from viewing persons with disabilities as "objects" of charity, medical treatment and social protection towards viewing persons with disabilities as "subjects" with rights, who are capable of claiming those rights and making decisions for their lives based on their free and informed consent as well as being active members of society.

 The Convention adopts a broad categorisation of persons with disabilities and reaffirms that all persons with all types of disabilities must enjoy all human rights and fundamental freedoms.
-It clarifies and qualifies how all categories of rights apply to persons with disabilities and identifies areas where adaptations have to be made for persons with disabilities to effectively exercise their rights and areas where their rights have beenviolated, and where protection of rights must be reinforced.
+It clarifies and qualifies how all categories of rights apply to persons with disabilities and identifies areas where adaptations have to be made for persons with disabilities to effectively exercise their rights and areas where their rights have been violated, and where protection of rights must be reinforced.